MicrosoftDocs/Advertising-docs/BingAds/bulk-service/expanded-text-ad.md

 The maximum input length of the path is 50 characters with dynamic text strings.
 However, the ad will fail to display if the path exceeds 15 characters after dynamic text substitution occurs.
 Note that for languages with double-width characters e.g. Traditional Chinese the maximum input length of the path is 25 characters, and the path is limited to 7 characters after substitution.

 > [!IMPORTANT]
-> Starting the week of September 18th, the double-width character check will be done according to the characters used instead of the ad group language settings.
+> The double-width characters are determined by the characters you use instead of the character set of the campaign or ad group language settings.
 Double-width characters include Korean, Japanese and Chinese languages characters as well as Emojis.
-Our support team will contact you if your current ads are affected by this change.

 The path cannot contain the forward slash (/) or newline (\n) characters.